 SSR can include a wide range of different reform activities covering all political and technical aspects of security, including, among others, legislative initiatives; policy making; awareness-raising and public information campaigns; management and administrative capacity building; infrastructure development; and improved training and equipment.

 Security Sector Governance (SSG) refers to the process by which accountable security institutions supply security as a public good via established transparent policies and practices.

 Accountability of security institutions is affected by democratic oversight performed by a range of stakeholders including democratic institutions, government, civil society and the media.

-Security sector reform is the process by which security institutions are subordinated to oversight mechanisms, vetting and lustration in order to deliver transparent and accountable public services as a public good.
+Security sector governance is the process by which security institutions are subordinated to oversight mechanisms, in order to deliver transparent and accountable public services as a public good.
 Security sector governance reinforces the rule of law.

 The ‘OSCE Code of Conduct on Politico-Military Aspects of Security’ was adopted in 1994.
 It is a politically binding instrument that calls for the democratic control not only of the military, but also other security forces including paramilitary, police and intelligence services.
 The Code considers democratic control of the security sector to be an essential element for stability and security.

 UN Commission on Human Rights: ‘The Role of Good Governance in the Promotion of Human Rights’